OData/v3ProtocolDocument/OData.markdown

 In addition to the [Common Rules for All Operations](#Common Rules for All Operations) the following rules apply for Service Operations:

 - Service Operations MUST specify the HttpMethod as this is reserved for ServiceOperations.
-- Service Operations parameters MUST be primitive.
+- Service Operations MAY have parameters which MUST all be primitive.
 - Service Operations MUST NOT be marked as bindable.
 - Service Operations MUST NOT be marked as always bindable.